About Our Governors

 Wendy Sabaroche - Chair of the Governing Body

 I am Wendy Sabaroche and I have been a governor at Highwood since 2015.
-My husband, Dan and I have 2 children and our eldest child started Highwood in that same year.
+My husband, Dan and I have 3 children, two of which are at Highwood.
 I work for an IT company called CGI based in Green Park and I have a passion for gadgets, technology and video editing.
 I love to understand how things work and how to make lives better.
 It’s partly due to this why I became a governor.
 I want children to know and appreciate all the different opportunities available to them and who knows, we might have our next tech genius in Highwood!
 Whenever I have any free time, it is usually spent trying to do something creative, watching my long suffering team Arsenal or trying to get my kids into tech.

 Zahida Younis – Co-opted Governor

 I have been a community governor at Highwood Primary School for over eight years.
 I have a degree in BSE Social Sciences and a Diploma in Health and Social Welfare.
 I have experience of tutoring children for 11+ Grammar School entrance exams and mathematics up to ‘A’ Level.
 I am a co-founder of a supplementary school, which provides educational support in core subjects (Maths, English & Science) to the vulnerable members of the local community.
 I have strong links within the BME community and understand the cultural sensitivities and the challenges faced by the parents.

 As a parent of four, who has been intrinsically engaged with her children’s education, I have been able to share my practical experience with the school and the parents.
 I have an extensive experience of working with parents in encouraging increased parental engagement with their respective schools.

 Lois Beaver - Co-opted governor - Chair of Quality of Education committee - Safeguarding governor